adomokos/climb_that_mountain/blog/2016/11/recursion_done_right.md

 end
 ```

-Here is how I'd like to code to be:
+Here is how I'd like the code to be:

 ```ruby
 def self.quick_sort((head, *tail))